by Richard Rowell & Lyn Lomasi, Proud Parents

 All photos (c) Richard Rowell & Lyn Lomasi.
 All Rights Reserved.

-Lyn Lomasi & Richard Rowell are enjoying raising Nova Skye, born in June of 2016.
-Nova means "chases butterflies" in Cherokee and they hope she always flies high in the sky chasing after her dreams and goals.
-Join them on their journeys through baby & toddler parenting fun, see life through the eyes of Nova Skye, and so much more!
+Nova Skye was born in June of 2016.
+Nova means "chases butterflies" in Cherokee and we hope she always flies high in the sky chasing after her dreams and goals.
+Join us on journeys through baby & toddler parenting fun, see life through the eyes of Nova Skye, and so much more!